Right Arrow

 Technology stack integration

-Contemporary construction ERP systems must integrate seamlessly with AI platforms.
+Construction ERP systems must integrate seamlessly with AI platforms.
 Essential integrations include:

 • Project management software for task and schedule synchronization

-• Financial systems for immediate cost tracking
+• Financial systems for real-time cost tracking

 • BIM platforms for design verification